Buying real estate in Cambodia?

 What are the most common reasons citizenship is denied in Cambodia?

-The most common reason citizenship applications are denied in Cambodia is document problems or inconsistencies, including mismatched names across passports, missing civil status documents, or incomplete application files.
+The most common reason citizenship applications are denied in Cambodia is incomplete or inconsistent documentation, including mismatched names across passports, missing criminal record certificates, or improperly legalized foreign documents.

-The single most effective step to avoid citizenship denial in Cambodia is hiring a licensed Cambodian immigration lawyer to review all your documentation before submission and ensure your property ownership is structured legally.
+The single most effective step you can take to avoid citizenship denial in Cambodia is to hire a licensed Cambodian immigration lawyer who can review every document, prepare you for the language exam, and ensure your application meets all the requirements before it reaches the Ministry of Interior.